shanshan0000/lundecpp/Readme.md

 Three forms of exercises are prepared :

 - Exercises marked with :white_check_mark: : <br> Test Driven Development Test cases are privided and you are supposed to pass the test locally on CLion and on GitHub Action as well.
-    - Video on the how to:
+    - Video showing the how:
         - TODO.

 - Exercises marked with :o:  : <br> Fill in the ____.
-    - Video on the how to:
+    - Video showing the how:
         - TODO.

 - Exercises marked with :free: : <br> Some Starter Code, Students Free To Do Exercise By Themselves.